HiMyNameIsGarch/ImageProcessingLib/README.md

 </div>

 ## Convolution
+The convolution operation applies a kernel to an image.
+The kernel is hardcoded to be exactly 3x3.
+Nonetheless, the code can be easily modified to support any kernel size.

 ### Identiy
 The identity operation does not change the image.

 ### Mean blur
+The mean blur operation blurs an image by averaging the pixel values in the neighborhood of each pixel. (for this kernel, the scaling function should just multiply the convolution result to 1/9)

 <div style="display: flex;">
     <div style="width: 50%; text-align: center;">
         <p>Before</p>